Your Middleton fall color guide

 Plan an outdoor picnic

-Fall can bring some nice days to Middleton, so check out this list of Middleton restaurants to see where you can pick up a to-go meal for a picnic lunch.
+Fall can bring some lovely days to Middleton.
 Grab some delicious food and head to one of the city’s many parks, visit the expansive Pheasant Branch Conservancy, or find a picnic table at Stone Horse Green or the Terrace Avenue Pavilion downtown.
 Check out more information on packing a picnic in Middleton here.

 Find a place to play